TV Meteorologist

 Can an 81 story building, that is surrounded by 40 story buildings, and less, draw clouds and therefore more rain than other areas?
 I live in an area described above and there seems to always be rain clouds and rain surrounding this area.

-Asked by Marty about 7 years ago
+Asked by Marty over 7 years ago

 Thanks, Marty.
 Not really as you've described.
 I do know there is some evidence, and research, that shows that the heat island effect of cities can affect local weather.
 I remember one study showing the increased heat radiation from Atlanta on a hot summer day has been shown to create small thunderstorms just downstream.
 Buildings can certainly affect wind flow and some coastal buildings have been seen to create some small cloud or fog formation as air moves past them.
 Good question.